Skip to Content Facebook Feature Image

 Prince Albert II of Monaco and Princess Charlene of Monaco welcome Pope Leo XIV on the tarmac of Monaco Heliport in Monte Carlo, Monaco, Saturday, March 28, 2026.
 (AP Photo/Gregorio Borgia, Pool)

-At the palace, members of the royal family stood in the courtyard waiting for Leo, the women dressed in black and with lace head coverings.
+At the palace, members of the royal family stood in the courtyard to greet Leo, the women dressed in black and with lace head coverings.
 Charlene wore white — a protocol privilege granted by the Vatican to Catholic royal sovereigns when meeting popes, known in diplomatic terms as "le privilège du blanc."

-In his opening greeting from the palace balcony, Leo urged Monaco to use its wealth, influence and “gift of smallness” for good.
+In his opening greeting from the palace balcony, Leo urged Monaco to use its wealth, influence and “gift of smallness” to do good in the world.

-It was important, he said, “especially at a historical moment when the display of power and the logic of oppression are harming the world and jeopardizing peace.”
+It was important, he said in French, “especially at a historical moment when the display of power and the logic of oppression are harming the world and jeopardizing peace.”

 Such terms are used by the Vatican to refer to Catholic teaching opposing abortion and euthanasia.